Seaworthiness (law)

+Seaworthiness refers to the assurance that a vessel is seaworthy, meaning that it is properly equipped and sufficiently maintained to survive the risks incident to a voyage.
+In the context of marine insurance, unless otherwise stated, it is an implied condition of an policy of insurance that the vessel is seaworthy.

-Seaworthiness is a concept that runs through maritime law in at least four contractual relationships.
-In a marine insurance voyage policy, the assured warrants that the vessel is seaworthy.
-A carrier of goods by sea owes a duty to a shipper of cargo that the vessel is seaworthy at the start of the voyage.
-A shipowner warrants to a charterer that the vessel under charter is seaworthy; and similarly, a shipbuilder warrants that the vessel under construction will be seaworthy.
+Within the context of other maritime contracts, a carrier of goods by sea owes a duty to a shipper of cargo that the vessel is seaworthy at the start of the voyage; a shipowner warrants to a charterer that the vessel under charter is seaworthy; and a shipbuilder warrants that the vessel under construction will be seaworthy when completed.

 Statutory seaworthiness – criminal liability

 The Merchant Shipping Act 1995 makes it a criminal offence to send or attempt to send an unseaworthy ship to sea.
 Seaworthiness in this context relates to defective structures, equipment, under-manning, overloading etc. and the vessel may be detained.
 In every contract of employment at sea there is an implied obligation on the owner to ensure the seaworthiness of the ship and an allegation of unseaworthiness may be brought by the crew, though at least five members of the crew are required to bring the action.